fedhere/PUI2017_fb55/HW6_fb55/README.md

 - Important questions about your model are:

   - Is my model "close enough" to my observations (e.g. does the line go close enough to the points) - this can be answered by R^2 and chi^2.
-The first is used in absence of measurement uncertainties, the latter is used when you can quantify the uncertainty in your measurement.
+The first is used in absence of measurement uncertainties, the latter is used when you can quantify the uncertainty in your measurements.
 R^2 is the fraction of variance in the data explained by the model, for a perfect model it is R^2=1. ~0.5 is generally acceptable in social sciences, >0.8 in physical sciences.
 Chi^2 follows a chi square distribution with k parameter equal to the number of degrees of freedom of data (Ndof = number of observations - parameters in the model).
 Chi^2/Ndof should be close to 1.

   - As the complexity of a model increases (number of parameters increases) the model becomes more "flexible" and it is bound to fit the data better.
 Accordingly, R^2 and chi^2 must improve.
 This **does not** mean that a more complex model is better than a less complex model.
 Often the opposite is true.